-In summary, ONCO has made adjustments to operations and changing medical politics, to lower costs
+In summary, OMI (ONCO) has made adjustments to operations and changing medical politics, to lower costs

 and increase the bottom line.
-ONCO will continue to make necessary adjustments to its operations in response to
+OMI (ONCO) will continue to make necessary adjustments to its operations in response to

 Opportunities are expected to increase as more Physicians and patients begin to understand the effectiveness of

-prostate seed implants over other treatment methods, and this will result in increased utilization of ONCO's
+prostate Radioactive-Seed Implants over other treatment methods, and this will result in increased use of ONCO's

 mobile services in the future, and in profitability.